Plluz/BallastLaneExercise/README.md

 ![Image](docs/containers.jpg)

-Once the containers are running, you can access the Swagger at https://localhost:8081/swagger (or the Postman provided above).
+Once the containers are running, you can access the Swagger at http://localhost/swagger (or the Postman provided above).

-Ports used: 8080/8081 for HTTP/HTTPS and 5432 for Postgres
+Ports used: 80 for HTTP and 5432 for Postgres